 From the perspective of that time, James’ act of exaltation could only be called unexpected.
 After all, to residents of the Roman-dominated world of the 1st century A.D., crosses were instruments of torture and humiliating death.
 Yet for James, its association with the miracle of Christ made the cross an object of reverence—eventually to become the Christian symbol of salvation and victory over death.

 We today can only marvel at the eyes which first beheld the once-fearsome cross, and perceived it as a divine sign of Life.
 But perhaps we can gain an insight into the Exaltation through another story, about another cross.
 The story is not a part of our holy tradition (although perhaps one day it will be).
 For this cross was exalted, not in 1st-century Jerusalem, but in New York City, in the aftermath of September 11, 2001.

-Today marks 18 years since that dreadful event.
+This week marks 19 years since that dreadful event.
 Many of us can still summon up the horror and outrage we felt as we confronted the incredible loss of life, and the prospect of an evil enemy who would willfully extinguish those lives.
 One couldn’t help wondering, at the time, whether anything could ever arise to redeem the despair of that day.

 And yet, something did arise.

 Digging amid the ruins of Ground Zero, where the Twin Towers had collapsed only a month before, one of the rescue workers discovered something he felt to be a miracle.
 Two steel beams from the wreckage had fallen together, and landed in the form of a cross.
 The cross was set upright in the middle of the wreckage, to cast its shadow—literally and symbolically—over the scene.
 News spread quickly, and soon firefighters, police officers, and construction workers were making “pilgrimages” to the cross, to pray and reflect on the 9/11 attack.